cliqueinc/pgc/README.md

 ```sql
 SELECT "user_id", SUM(price) as "total_price" from "user" GROUP BY "user_id" HAVING SUM(price) < 1000 ORDER BY "total_price" DESC;
 ```

-## Installation

-This assumes you are using govendor.
-See the cyclops readme for more info on govendor.

-- govendor add github.com/cliqueinc/cws-mono/pgc
-- govendor add github.com/cliqueinc/cws-mono/pgc/pgccmd
-- cd vendor/github.com/cliqueinc/cws-mono/pgc/pgccmd && go install -v

-At this point you will have pgc installed and should be able to run the command pgccmd.
-If you can't, make sure you have $GOPATH/bin in your path.

 ## Generate sum Codez!